mozilla/gecko-dev/toolkit/components/ml/docs/models.rst

 We have two collections in Remote Settings:

-- `ml-onnx-runtime`: provides all the WASM files we need to run the inference platform.
+- `ml-onnx-runtime`: provides all the WASM files we need to run the inference runtime.
 - `ml-inference-options`: provides for each `taskId` a list of running options, such as the `modelId`.

 Running the inference API will download the WASM files if needed, and then see